club-gauss/club-gauss.github.io/_tabs/about.md

 # Who we are
 We are a group of undergraduate students at Seoul National University(SNU) focused on applied mathematics, including Machine Learning and Cryptography.
 # What we do
-* We host a [Zoom seminar series](https://club-gauss.github.io/posts/first-seminar/) on the latest trends in ML research.
+* We host a [Gauss Jr. Colloquium](https://club-gauss.github.io/posts/first-seminar/) seminar series on the latest trends in ML research.
 * We interview machine learning researchers and upload it to our [youtube channel](https://www.youtube.com/)
 * We post introductory articles for machine learning beginners on [medium](https://www.medium.com/)
 * We have regular group-study and internal seminar about recent theoretical and mathematical papers about ML.